raceintospace/raceintospace/doc/manual/manual.md

 * XMS-2/Lapot: Three-person reusable minishuttle; lunar-capable.
 * Jupiter/LK-700: Four-person direct ascent capsule.
 The LK-700 was called Kvartet in BARIS.
 * Eagle/LKM: Two-person lunar lander.
 Can be used with Apollo/Soyuz or XMS-2/Lapot.
 The LKM was called Duet in BARIS.
-* Cricket/LK: One-person lunar lander; required for (and used most often for) Gemini/Voskhod.
+* Cricket/LK: One-person lunar lander; required for Gemini/Voskhod.
 The LK was called L-3 in BARIS.

 ##### Miscellaneous